iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 Now that we have namespaces for our versioned controllers and constraints for routing, we can introduce a version 2 articles representation.
 Version 2 will wrap the response in a root node.
-This representation is not backwards compatable with the version 1 representation, thus requiring a new versioned representation.
+This representation is not backwards compatible with the version 1 representation, thus requiring a new versioned representation.

 {% gist 10329142 %}